medhat97/sha2-standalone/README.md

 # SHA3 Task - Hash Implementation in C

-This project contains an implementation of SHA3 hashing functionality in C. The program demonstrates how to perform hashing operations and is split into multiple source files (`main.c` and `hash.c`).
+This project contains an implementation of SHA3 hashing functionality in C that hashes file.
+The program demonstrates how to perform hashing operations and is split into multiple source files (`main.c` and `hash.c`).

 ## Project Structure